 BlueSound Node Audio Streamer (2021) to remove dependency on Roon for multi-room audio playback.
 Lets me connect Plus Flex speakers with our KEF LS50s through the house for Spotify or as an AirPlay2 endpoint.

-Pulse Flex Wireless Speaker not shown (2017) allows me to have synchronized whole house music since it’s Roon Ready and plays nicely with other BlueSound products.
+Pulse Flex Wireless Speaker not shown (2017 & 2022) allows us to have synchronized whole house music and plays nicely with other BlueSound products.
+We have the original Flex speaker and the updated Flex 2i.
 It also supports inputs via USB, Bluetooth, AUX, a number of streaming services like Spotify, and many free sites via URIs.
 Has a iOS and Android remote control app which works but has a somewhat awkward UI.
 Controls on the top let you select one of 5 user-defined “channels” without using the remote.
 I have the optional battery pack so it can be used in our backyard.
 It can be used away from it’s home, but you have to reconfigure it’s WiFi settings which is a pain.
 Sound quality is significantly less than KEF LS50.
 For people who aren’t using Roon, I would recommend Sonos: for it’s lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.
+Even cheaper are products from Audio Pro.

 Google WiFi Mesh (2017) network access points easily install and just work when you have an area than a single WiFi router isn’t sufficient.
 There may be faster / more featureful options out there, but the Google devices work flawlessly and are visually appealing.
 We are using ATT fibre which so far as been a big improvement over Comcast for slightly less money.